 In the example shown in Figure 5 there are two intersections: "P1" and "P2".
 When the tree reaches the radio "R", it will generate two possible routes one to each side of the obstacle.
 These two points are now considered as exploring nodes.
 While the exploring node can not freely reach the goal then it continues rounding the obstacle until there is not intersection or another obstacle is found.
-In this case a new obstacle is defined as the exploring node obstacle and it continues surrounding the new obstacle.
-Figures 6 and 7 show the generation of the GET in one frame with one and several obstacles.
+In this case a new obstacle is defined as the exploring node obstacle and it continues surrounding the new obstacle as shown in Figure 6.

-Fig 7.
+Fig 6.
 The tree finds the goal avoiding multiple obstacles.